Dispelling Some Myths: Edible Dormouse anyone?

 Edible Dormice were, however, farmed and eaten (as a snack), even though they were expensive to breed and raise.
 According to the Roman scholar and writer Marcus Terentius Varro (116 BC - 27 BC), dormice were kept in pens enclosed by walls that were polished to prevent them from escaping and filled with trees whose fruit they like: beechnuts, acorns, chestnuts.
 When the trees were not bearing fruit, acorns and chestnuts would be thrown inside the walls for the dormice to glut themselves on.
 Only a small amount of water was provided since Dormice use little and prefer to live in a dry place.
 Roomy hollows or burrows would have been available where they might give birth.

 It was noted that dormice get fat in winter as they sleep in the hollows of trees.
 Consequently, in less spacious urban surroundings, such as the villas or town houses of the wealthy, potters made distinctive terracotta jars or containers known as "gliraria".
-The fine example shown below right
+The fine example shown below right was made for Tastes Of History by Graham Taylor of Potted History.

 The inner sides of these gliraria had ribs for the dormice to walk on and holes for them to deposit their food.
 Jars of this kind can be seen in the museum in Naples where the examples have ribs forming three to five stories and little openings traversing the walls.
 Such jars were stocked with sufficient supplies of acorns, walnuts or chestnuts before the dormice were placed inside.
 With the jars covered, the dormice would eat, sleep and grow fat in the dark.
 The fatter the dormice were, the more they were esteemed.